codio-content/cs-intro-python-lists/.guides/content/Declaring-2D-Lists-e487.md

 ## Declaring 2D Lists in a Human Readable Way

 2D lists are useful for when you want a group of data where each group is itself a group of data.
-Imagine that you are going to list of the three most populous cities for American, France, China, and India.
+Imagine that you are going to list the three most populous cities for America, France, China, and India.
 Declaring the list as described above, would make for a long line of code.
 While Python will not have trouble understanding this line of code, some humans might.
 It is a good idea to write your code in a way that is easy for humans to read.
 This will make debugging your code easier.

 ```python
 populous_cities = [